 A bull is splayed across the bottom of the card, merging with the darkness below.
 A sword is pierced through both of his hollow eye sockets, and nine more swords stab the body from above.
-It’s not exactly the most pleasant image we’ve encountered in the deck, is it?
+It’s not subtle!
+And it’s not exactly the most pleasant image we’ve encountered in the deck, is it?

-Since swords are the suit of the mental realm, this card also hints at the way we can overthink things.
-We have a tendency to sometimes make things more complicated, ridiculous, and bogged down than they need to be.
-When our thoughts become burdensome, we become like the bull – pinned down by our own mind.
+Since swords are the suit of the mental realm, this card also hints at the way you can overthink things.
+We all have a tendency to sometimes make things more complicated, ridiculous, and bogged down than they need to be.
+When your thoughts become burdensome, you become like the bull – pinned down by your own mind.

 Ten of Swords Tarot Card Meanings in General